Alpharetta Therapists

 Rachel LaGrone

-Rachel is a Licensed Clinical Social Worker who supports children, adolescents, young adults, and parents through a compassionate and creative therapeutic approach.
-At Art It Out Therapy Center, she integrates cognitive behavioral therapy (CBT) with expressive techniques to help clients manage anxiety, improve emotional regulation, and navigate challenges such as school resistance and behavioral concerns.
+Rachel is a Licensed Clinical Social Worker who provides compassionate, creative, and evidence-based therapy for children, adolescents, young adults, adults, and families.
+At Art It Out Therapy Center, she integrates Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and expressive arts techniques to help clients manage anxiety, strengthen emotional regulation, build healthy coping skills, and navigate life’s challenges.

 Sara Callahan